couchbaselabs/cbfg/README.md

 An experiment / prototype in distributed systems modeling, simulation and (perhaps one day) code-gen.

-Also, it was initially discussed over lunch at (f)ive (g)uys, so "c.b.f.g." (couchbase five guys).
+This was initially discussed over lunch at a Five Guys burger restaurant, so "c.b.f.g." means couchbase five guys.
 Clearly, this is a backronym waiting for future reassignment.

 # grab the code...